Film studio

 View of the Warner Bros.
 Studios in Burbank.

 A film studio (also known as movie studio or simply studio) is a major entertainment company that makes films.
 Today, studios are mostly financing and distribution entities.
 In addition, they may have their own studio facility or facilities; however, most firms in the entertainment industry have never had their own studios, but have rented space from other companies instead.
 Day-to-day filming operations are generally handled by a production company subsidiary.

 Another type of company is an independently owned studio facility, which does not produce motion pictures by itself; such facilities only sell studio space.

 Beginnings

+In 1893, Thomas Edison built the first movie studio in the United States: he constructed the Black Maria, a tarpaper-covered structure near his laboratories in West Orange, New Jersey, and he asked circus, vaudeville, and dramatic actors to perform for the camera.
+He distributed these movies at vaudeville theaters, penny arcades, wax museums, and fairgrounds.